Hydrangea macrophylla ‘Nigra’

 Add aluminum sulfate to the soil to make the flowers bluer or add lime to the soil to make the flowers pinker.

-You are best to do this in late autumn or early spring, So the bush has taken it up well before flowering in the summer.
+You are best to do this in late autumn or early spring, so that the bush has taken it up well before flowering in the summer.

 Glossy mid-green foliage also makes a great contrast against the shiny black stems.